 Astronomers are saying that this Super Moon will be even more super than usual.

-“The last full moon so big and close to Earth occurred in March of 1993,” Geoff Chester of the U.S. Naval Observatory in Washington D.C. said in a 2011 article posted on the NASA news website.
+“The last full moon so big and close to Earth occurred in March of 1993,” Geoff Chester of the U.S. Naval Observatory in Washington D.C. told USA Today.

 On Saturday at 11:34 p.m.
-ET, the moon will reach full moon status—when the Earth, moon and sun are all in alignment.
-One minute later, at 11:35 p.m., perigee will occur.
+ET, the moon reaches full moon status—when the earth, moon and sun are all in alignment.
+One minute later, at 11:35 p.m., “perigee” will occur.

 The best time to photograph a full moon though, experts say, is at “moonrise.”
 Moonrise on Saturday will take place at 7:55 p.m.
 When the moon is near the horizon, illusion mixes with reality to produce a truly stunning view, NASA reports.
 Low-hanging moons look unnaturally large when they beam through trees, buildings and other foreground objects.

-Will the weather cooperate, though?
-The National Weather Service is calling for partly cloudy weather in Needham, with a low around 44 degrees Saturday night.
+Will the weather cooperate though?
+The National Weather Service is calling for mostly cloudy weather, with a low around 58 degrees Saturday night.

 This all translates to a moon that will appear 14 percent larger and 30 percent brighter than other full moons this year, according to NASA.
 (An astronomer interviewed by National Geographic says 16 percent bigger.)

 For anyone living close to water—a perigee full Moon brings with it extra-high “perigean tides,” but this is nothing to worry about, according to NOAA.
 Lunar gravity at perigee pulls tide waters only a few centimeters (an inch or so) higher than usual.
 Local geography can amplify the effect to about 6 inches.